BenTaylorPublic/screeps/README.md

         Request energy equal to the amount spent
         The creep has a priority queue of things it needs to stock (towers > spawn > extensions, no aging)

+Performance
+    Ensure creep is spawned before it starts trying to control it Compile construction sites in a list (once) before calling laborer.run Move creep arrays into their room objects
 ```
 ### Long term:
 ```